Mrfunreal/L4D2-FGD-Edits/readme.md

 ### Contains
 1. "Fade Distance" sphere helper to areaportal_window entities so you can easier pick where the fade starts and ends.
-2. Ammo upgrade entities as already deployed versions
+2. Ammo upgrade entities as already deployed versions.
 3. New visgroups for many type of entities.
 4. Default models for many props, like weapon_ammo_spawn, trigger_finale...
 5. More useful melee spawner that lists all usable melee weapon names in the help box, to copypaste names.
 Along with a model picker to easily pick any helper model you want.
 Alsi has a helper model browser that's jsut there to find a custom melee model, so you can copypaste the path of the model into the helper model field.
 It's a bit weird, but the best setup that i can do.
-6. info_survivor_position entities that allow you to pick the player model to align into sequences
+6. info_survivor_position entities that allow you to pick the player model to align intro sequences.
-8. Marking leftover unused entities as Obsolete
+8. Marking leftover unused entities as Obsolete with the apropriate icon.
-7. A whole lot of entity fixes specific for L4D2
+7. A whole lot of entity fixes specific for L4D2.
-8. Generic helper models for weapon_spawn and item_spawn, so you'll immediately see which entities allow random spawns.
-But it also allows you to pick any existing model via dropdown
+8. Generic helper models for all weapon_spawn, item_spawn, upgrade_spawn.
+To diferentiate specific weapon spawnpoints from randomised spawns.
+9. Helper meshes for env_sprites, which are balls colored in the same color sprites are colored.
+Furthermode, all sprites are now "World Space Glow" by default, which is what lensflare sprites usualyl always are supposed to be.
+10. A bunch of new iconsprites and helper models for some often used entities, to differentiate them better.

 Contains a VPK for hammer, including:
 1. Tool textures specifically for every kind of tool brush entity. like trigger_once, trigger_hurt, info_changelevel...